 SCOPE

-This Policy applies to participants, parents, spectators, contractors, officials, coaches, judges and staff throughout all (Organisation) events and activities.
+This Policy applies to everyone involved in or connected to [SPORT], including (but not limited to) participants, parents, spectators, contractors, officials, coaches, judges and staff throughout all (Organisation) events and activities.

 This Policy will continue to apply retrospectively to a person or Member following the cessation of their association or employment with (Organisation).

-(Organisation) is supported by a wide network of affiliated clubs across Victoria.
-Affiliation with (Organisation) is conditional on an affiliated club implementing, and complying with this Policy.
-Failure to implement and comply with this Policy may cause (Organisation) to end its affiliation with a club that is in breach of its obligations.

 RELATED DOCUMENTS & LEGISLATIVE REQUIREMENTS